 - The new REC definition adds a new explanatory note the “likely” contamination “is neither certain nor proved.”
 The clarification attempts to standardize subjectivity in identifying a REC, and a Phase I should include the logic behind a “likely presence” of contamination but does not have to provide proof.

 - Section 8.3, Historical Research was revised to update the procedures for researching subject, adjoining, and surrounding properties.
 If aerial photographs, fire insurance maps, local street directories, and historical topographical maps are reasonably ascertainable and provide coverage of any adjoining properties, they should be reviewed.
 If a resource was not reviewed for an adjoining property, the environmental professional should explain in the report why that resource was not reviewed.

 - Section 9, Site Reconnaissance clarifies that the Phase I report should describe which of the specific features, activities, uses, and conditions both were and were not present at the subject property.

-Watch for a follow-up article in the New Year with additional details on the use of the 2021 standard.
-If you have questions in the interim, please get in touch with us using the form linked below!
+If you have questions about using the new ASTM standard, please get in touch with us using the form linked below!